colinjamesfirth/smartcolumns/README.md

 - If the user hasn't yet manually selected data for the selectable column, the selectable column automatically takes the data from the first hidden column.
 The column's content therefore changes as columns hide/show when the window resizes
 - If the user has manually selected data for the selectable column, then the column retains that selection even if the window resizes.
 - Column widths are set in the CSS, but SmartColumns's column hiding function needs to know those preferred widths to do its calculations
-- The actions column has an inline width using a percentage value, set in SmartColumns using javascript based on the width of its content.
-This is because every row in the table has the same content in that column, but each table might have a different set of actions, so we don't know the width until run time.
+- Fixied columns have an inline width using a percentage value, set in SmartColumns using javascript based on the width of its content.
+This is because every row in the table has the same content in that column, but each table might have a different amount of content, so we don't know the width until run time.
 We can't just tell it to be auto width because the browser will  make that column as wide as it can and shrink all the data columns.
-- If a column is set to wrap, SmartColumns only applies the wrap to the appropriate tbody cell (not on the header; we don't normally want headers to wrap)
+- If a column has an overflow setting, SmartColumns only applies overflow classes to the appropriate tbody cell (not on the header – they have text-overflow: ellipsis by default)
-- If a column is to to align centre, SmartColumns applies the centring style to the appropriate head th AND body td's (both need to be centre).
+- If a column has an align setting, SmartColumns applies the align classes to the appropriate head th AND body td's (both need to match), with the exception of the selectable column, which always has the header select component left aligned
 - The selectable column's width changes depending on the width setting of the source column.
 To ensure the column hiding doesn't change abruptly when different width data is selected, SmartColumns reserves enough width for the select column to accommodate the widest possible column in this table So, if all columns are set to `narrow`, the select column will reserve space for 'narrow' columns; but if there's one `wide` column, a wide space will be reserved.